pyvec/blog.python.cz/content/2017-09-19_pycon-cz-conference-wrap-up-summary.md

 Post-processed videos of individual talks are [available on YouTube](https://www.youtube.com/playlist?list=PLyde45Tox-NczAxZ7L7_YF9sxOgby8zHR) as well.
 Each [talk page](https://cz.pycon.org/2017/speakers/talks/) was updated with the video embedded right under the talk description.

-An official selection of photos from the event is [available on Google Photos](http://example.com).
+An official selection of photos from the event is [available on Google Photos](https://photos.app.goo.gl/u1QYSBPPoWWerWGp1).

 ### Video Stats

-The videos of talks were uploaded by the end of September.
+The videos of talks were uploaded by the end of August.
 The numbers below were collected on 1 Oct 2017, that means after one month from publishing.

 - **Stream Thursday**
     - Main Room – 962 views, 13172 minutes watch time, 20 likes